 - 1 tablespoon vegetable oil

 - Mix water, milk, butter, sugar, salt and yeast.
 Add the whole wheat flour and 2 cups of the all purpose flour and mix until it forms a thick batter.
-Switch to the dough hook and add the remaining flour until the dough clears the sides of the bowl and cling to the dough hook.
+Switch to the dough hook and add the remaining flour.
+The dough should clear the sides of the bowl and cling to the dough hook.
 Knead on medium speed for 5 minutes.
 If mixing by hand, add as much flour as you can with a wooden spoon then knead the remaining flour.
 Knead by hand for 7-8 minutes until the dough is smooth and elasic.

 - Transfer the dough to a lightly oiled bowl, turning once to coat.
 Cover the bowl and set aside to rise until doubled in volume, about 1 hour.
 Turn the dough out onto a lightly floured surface and divide into 8 equal portions.
 Roll each piece of dough into a smooth ball and set on a parchment lined baking sheet